CPA Academy

 Awareness Raising Programmes

-As well as its core standing programmes, the CPA offers a suite of annual programmes and activities which are centred around awareness raising for parliamentarians and parliamentary staff.
+As well as its core standing programmes, the CPA offers a suite of annual programmes and activities which are centred around awareness raising for Parliamentarians and parliamentary staff.
 Parliamentarians have to deal with a vast array of topics and issues on a daily basis.
 These can range from local issues relating to housing and educational provision, national issues on debt management or environmental policies to global concerns on international trade and cross-border conflicts.
-Keeping abreast of such a multitude of subjects can be overwhelming for any parliamentarian.
-The CPA seeks to offer support by delivering webinars, seminars, workshops, conferences, lectures on a variety of such matters.
+Keeping abreast of such a multitude of subjects can be overwhelming for any Parliamentarian.
+The CPA seeks to offer support by delivering webinars, seminars, workshops, conferences and lectures on a variety of such matters.

-In recent years, the CPA's focus has been on the COVID-19 global pandemic, sustainable economic development, impact of Social Media, parliamentary security, climate change, international trade and human rights.
+In recent years, the CPA's focus has been on the COVID-19 global pandemic, sustainable economic development, impact of social media and technology, parliamentary security, climate change, international trade and human rights.

-A principle mechanism the CPA utilises to raise awareness of issues and increase parliamentarians and officials understanding of key issues is at the CPA Annual Conference and the related workshops.
+A principle mechanism that the CPA utilises to raise awareness of issues and increase Parliamentarians and officials understanding of key issues is at the CPA Annual Conference (Commonwealth Parliamentary Conference) and the related workshops.
 To find out more about the conference, head to this page.

-In 2021 our focus will continue to focus on these issues, however with a desire to look to future areas of concern and potential benefit to Commonwealth jurisdictions, the CPA will be looking at the 4th Industrial Revolution and its global impact.
-Look out for our events section to find out about future events and how you can get involved.
+Our focus continue to be on these issues, however with a desire to look to future areas of concern and potential benefit to Commonwealth jurisdictions, the CPA will be looking at the 4th Industrial Revolution and its global impact though technology.

 Related News